Jovinian: Life

 Jovinian was a monk at one time in his life, but subsequently turned against monastic asceticism—though without giving up his status as monk.
 Jovinian was apparently broadly read and adduced examples from secular literature, which did not sit well at the synods.
 He became the leader of a group of disciples: Auxentius, Genialis, Germinator, Felix, Prontinus, Martianus, Januarius and Ingeniosus are identified in the act of 390 condemning him.
 His writings praising the excellence of marriage, which he published from Rome, were condemned at a synod held in Rome under Pope Siricius and subsequently at the Milan synod.

 Jovinian, in the polemical view of his chief opponent, Jerome, has some of the style of an "Epicurus of Christianity."
-The following is a passage attributed to Jovinian by Jerome in his "Against Jovinian:"
+The following is a passage attributed to Jovinian by Jerome in his "Against Jovinian":

 I respond to your invitation, not that I may go through life with a high reputation, but may live free from idle rumour.
 I beseech the ground, the young shoots of our plantations, the plants and trees of tenderness snatched from the whirlpool of vice, to grant me audience and the support of many listeners.
 We know that the Church through hope, faith, charity, is inaccessible and impregnable.
 In it no one is immature: all are apt to learn: none can force a way into it by violence, or deceive it by craft.

 Nothing is known of the later career of Jovinian.
-From a remark in Jerome's work Against Vigilantius, written in 409, that he "amidst pheasants and pork rather belched out than breathed out his life", it is inferred by some (who assume Jerome to speaking from authoritative knowledge and not merely in his usual highly rhetorical mode of vituperation) that he was then dead, and had not been made to suffer for his views too strenuously.
-In fact, penalties of quite a cruel nature were often meted out upon heretics during the reign of Theodosius, and legal records at the time show that the Roman state did prescribe cruel punishments for him, including flogging and (supposing he survived) exile "...to the Isle of Bua" in the Adriatic Sea.
-It is worth noting in this regard that Augustine, in a relatively recently discovered letter (10*), laments the use of the leaded thong on heretics, since, in the Saint's words, "...it so often leads to death."
+From a remark in Jerome's work Against Vigilantius, written in 409, that he "amidst pheasants and pork rather belched out than breathed out his life", it is inferred by some (who assume Jerome to speak from authoritative knowledge and not merely in his usual highly rhetorical mode of vituperation) that he was then dead, and had not been made to suffer for his views too strenuously.
+In fact, penalties of quite a cruel nature were often meted out upon heretics during the reign of Theodosius I, and legal records at the time show that the Roman state did prescribe cruel punishments for him, including flogging and (supposing he survived) exile "...to the Isle of Bua" in the Adriatic Sea.

 Despite seeing marriage as an honorable state, Jovinian himself did not marry, so that he was not kept busy by the state of marriage.